 We welcome proposals for full papers, short papers, posters, round table discussion,and workshops.
 The 16th International ISKO conference invites KO academics, practitioners, developers and students of innovative ideas and solutions to submit abstracts for consideration.
 Criteria for acceptance include originality, clarity of expression, and relevance to the conference theme.
 Proposals should have a sound basis in KO theory.
 Submissions must be previously unpublished research that are not under review for another conference or journal.
 Full paper, short paper and poster submissions will be double-blind reviewed, and must be fully anonymized when submitted.
 Submissions for round table discussions and workshops will be single-blind reviewed, and should not be anonymized.

-Deadline for round table discussion and workshop proposals is 1 February 2020.
+Deadline for round table discussion and workshop proposals is 7 February 2020 (extended deadline).
 Round table and workshop proposals will be accepted on 6 March 2020.
 Editorial guidelines will be available via the conference website from September 2019.

 The two-step review procedure for full and short papers has been developed to meet requirements from several European research and funding agencies concerning peer review and performance measures.
 Any queries regarding the submission process should be sent to ISKOconference@hum.aau.dk.